didymus-didymus/picopad-builder/README.md

 ## [Autorun container](./autorun/Dockerfile)

-This container is intendede to convert multiple GB files easily in one batch.
+This container is intendet to convert multiple GB files easily in one batch.

 Again the image is avalable using [Docker Hub](https://hub.docker.com/r/didymusdidymus/picopad-builder-autorun), so you don't need to build it, you can simply download it: